daniellecrobinson/Data-Rescue-PDX/CONTRIBUTING.md

 For this project, we are using issues to track contributions.
 Later we can extract the all data from the all the issues you create.
 If you have a question or concern, you can add an issue not related to metadata and tag the organizers or ping us on Slack (see [Get in touch](#how-to-get-in-touch) below).
 GitHub has a nice set of help pages if you're looking for more information about [discussing projects in issues][link_discussingissues].

+You can find all currently open conversations under the [issues tab](https://github.com/daniellecrobinson/Data-Rescue-PDX/issues).

 ### Labels

-You can find all currently open conversations under the [issues tab][https://github.com/daniellecrobinson/Data-Rescue-PDX/issues].

-The current list of labels are [here][https://github.com/daniellecrobinson/Data-Rescue-PDX/labels] **Add more on labels**
+The current list of labels are [here](https://github.com/daniellecrobinson/Data-Rescue-PDX/labels).
+When you make a
+**Add more on labels**

 ## Recognizing contributions